-Chargebacks were created to help consumers protect themselves from fraud, but sometimes they are abused.
-Chargeback fraud has become a common problem for online merchants.
-As the payment industry straddles the line between protecting consumers and businesses, they have begun to issue changes to the chargeback process.
+Because chargeback fraud has become a widespread problem online, many companies have tightened their fraud controls and looked to payment providers for better options.
+The payment industry is in turn attempting to straddle the line between protecting consumers and businesses, so they have begun to issue changes to the chargeback process.

 Use Preventative Measures

 Keeping fraud from occurring in the first place is always the best way to prevent chargebacks.
 No fraud prevention solution can eradicate all fraud, however.
 That means it’s especially important to choose the right one for your needs.

 Look for fraud solutions that offer multiple verification tools and defends against several forms of fraud.
 You’ll also want to ensure that any customer data stored on your site is secure and protected.
 Require customer accounts to use strong passwords and consider two-factor authentication on unknown devices.
 Putting strong fraud protections in place immediately can help you keep chargeback costs low, gain support from your payment service providers, and fight unwarranted chargebacks in the future.

 When it comes to disputing a chargeback, you’ll need clean records.
 Having clear, easily accessible information on transactions will help you reduce friendly fraud.
 In addition, clean data can show any potential weaknesses in your fraud prevention that can later be strengthened.